 Reading for pleasure

-At St Margaret’s, we want to children to develop a real love of reading and become lifelong readers.
+At St Margaret’s, we want children to develop a real love of reading and become lifelong readers.
 Teachers across the school regularly read to children from class books – allowing them to enjoy the magical power of a great story.
-In addition, there are regular slots built into the school week where children can lose themselves in a book and make recommendations to classmates.
+In addition, there are regular slots built into the school week when children can lose themselves in a book and make recommendations to classmates.
 Each class also has designated time in the school library, where staff are on hand to help pupils choose their next title or suggest a new author.
-We have invested in a wide range of quality fiction, poetry and information texts as well as subscribing to top children’s magazines, such as National Geographic Kids and The Week Junior an.
-Every March, we celebrate World Book Day in style and we also invite authors into school to inspire the next generation of writers – children’s poet James Carter even opened our revamped school library!
+We have invested in a wide range of quality fiction, poetry and information texts as well as subscribing to top children’s magazines, such as National Geographic Kids and The Week Junior.
+Every March, we celebrate World Book Day in style, and we also invite authors into school to inspire the next generation of writers – children’s poet James Carter even opened our revamped school library!